Krillian111/blog/src/markdown/resources/interviews.md

 ---
 slug: "/resources/interviews"
 type: "resources"
-title: "Preaparing for interviews"
+title: "Preparing for interviews"
 tags: ["interviews"]
 ---

 # Preparing for interviews

-## Tipps by hiring managers
+## Tips by hiring managers

 - [FAQs for a Software Enginnering Hiring Manager](https://blog.alishahnovin.com/2022/07/faqs-of-software-engineering-hiring.html?m=1)
   - Good list of questions and answers revolving around the entire hiring process and what to focus on